BG3-Community-Library-Team/bg3-community/Lore/Species/Gith/githduros.md

 title: Githdakeen
 description: All about the Githdakeen, Gith who now act as Bounty Hunters
 published: true
-date: 2024-04-26T23:31:02.397Z
+date: 2024-04-27T10:12:49.871Z
 tags: lore, species, gith, githdakeen
 editor: markdown
 dateCreated: 2024-04-26T23:28:14.565Z
 ---

-# Githdakeen
+# Dakeen
-Originally planned as the Githduros^1^, the Githdakeen were created by Matt Colvile for Liber Bestarius.
-Their canonocity isn't totally confirmed.
+Originally planned as the Githduros^1^, the Dakeen were created by Matt Colvile for Liber Bestarius.

 ## Background
-The Githdakeen were primarilly scouts, serving the aeon.
+The Dakeen were primarilly scouts, serving the aeon.
 Upon freeing themselves from extraplanar control, they became planar rangers, renowned for their skills across the multiverse^2^.